pmborg/Gravity-is-the-4th-Dimension/README.md

 ---

-# 🔮 6.
-Consequences of This Framework
+# 🔮 7.
+Summary of Part II

 ### ✔ Time emerges from change
 ### ✔ Speed limit comes from time = 0